 Comments about Sharing Photos

-- Student editors upload the photos to either Google Photo or Google Drive.
+- Student editors upload the images Google Drive.

 - If uploading from a memory card, student editors should remember